RIKEN-RCCS/lens3/v2/doc/configuration.md

 ### "multiplexer" configuration

+"multiplexer" section defines Multiplexer operations.

 - **port**: is 8003.
 It is a port number to be used by Multiplexer.
 - **trusted_proxy_list**: is ["localhost"].
 It is hostnames of the frontend proxy and Registrar.
 - **mux_node_name**: is "localhost".
 It is optional.
-It is a hostname of Multiplexer which is used when Registrar accesses Multiplexer.
+It is a hostname on which Multiplexer is running, and it is used when Registrar accesses Multiplexer.
 - **backend**: is "minio" or "rclone".
-- **mux_ep_update_interval**: is an interval for which Multiplexer repeatedly sets its endpoint to the keyval-db.
+- **mux_ep_update_interval**: is an interval for which Multiplexer repeatedly sets its endpoint in the keyval-db.
 - **error_response_delay_ms**: is a delay added when sending a response for a failed http request.

 ### "manager" configuration

+"manager" section defines the behavior of backend instances.

 - **sudo**: is "/usr/bin/sudo".
 - **port_min**: is the range of ports to be used (lower bound).